kbaegis/reagent/README.md

 The goal of this project was to create an end-to-end build pipeline that has few or no proprietary or "big shop" dependencies.
 It's based on gentoo and the libpod/buildah toolchain which allow you to build containers within a container thereby keeping all build dependencies isolated.
 I also self-imposed the requirement of having all components capable of being self-hosted, so no required tie-ins to public cloud providers.

 Perusing the codebase, the largest contribution of this project to date is the flexible imageList class located in pybuild.py.
 It allows you to set, track, and update states for containers based on image classification.
-For example, if you'd like to create a stem and leaf container pipeline, add 20 new build stages whereby you run it through a battery of tests, simply import the pybuild.py module and override the appropriate variables and you're in business.
+For example, if you'd like to create a complex series of image dependencies with dockerfiles, add 20 new build stages whereby you run it through a battery of tests, simply import the pybuild.py module and override the appropriate class variables and you're in business.

 Ultimately, the states and operations tracked by default are: Building the image, testing the image, running a vulnerability scanner (currently unimplemented), and pushing the image to a registry.